 No, that’s what robots do, and precisely what scraping looks like.
 Set your individual proxy IP query limit to every 2-5 seconds to be safe, or more second to be safer, and you’ll avoid bans and captchas for that specific IP.

 2. Set a Proxy Rate Limit

-This is pretty much the same concept as the previous eample, with a slight twist.
-Whereas previously I advised to limit a single proxy IP from querying too often, you also want to limit how often all of your proxies start querying for a topic.
+This is pretty much the same concept as the previous example, with a slight twist.
+Whereas previously I advised limiting a single proxy IP from querying too often, you also want to limit how often all of your proxies start querying for a topic.

 The range of time can really vary for this, and you can stagger your proxies to have diﬀerent rate limits to even further reduce Google’s suspicions.
 For example, you want to beware of making 5,000 queries about “Social Media Likes” all at once.
 Even though these requests were sent by diﬀerent, seemingly unconnected IP addresses, the fact that they have come together triggers Google’s ban and captcha procedures.